FairgateLabs/rust-bitcoin-script-stack/README.md

 ```

 ### Interactive Debugging
-There is also an interactive debugger that allows to run the script step by step.
+There is also an interactive debugger that allows running the script step by step.
 Take a look to [examples/interactive.rs](examples/interactive.rs)
 To enable it it requires `--features interactive`